Blue Team vs. Red Team: Everything you need to know

 According to the SANS Institute glossary, a blue team is the people who perform defensive cybersecurity tasks, including placing and configuring firewalls, implementing patching programs, enforcing strong authentication, ensuring physical security measures are adequate, and a long list of similar undertakings.
 In simpler terms, they are the first line of defense, working to protect the organization's assets, data, and systems from unauthorized access or damage.

-Key Roles and Responsibilities of a blue teamer:
+Key Roles and Responsibilities of a Blue Teamer:

 • Managing security tools